Shuffle/shuffle-docs/docs/API.md

 ### Get a key
 Search for a cache key.
 For keys set in a workflow, it may unavailable with the normal API, and require execution_id & authorization in the JSON body.

+To get a key from a specific category, add `"category": "name"` to the JSON body.

 Methods: POST

 ```